 The fieldwork focuses on the conservation of Classical archaeological remains and artifacts dating from the Roman period.

-It runs 7 hours a day and is divided between fieldwork conservation, lab work with archaeological remains, exercises, lectures and excursions.
+It runs 7 hours a day and is divided between fieldwork conservation, lab work with archaeological remains, exercises and lectures.

 At the end of the Field Program, students will receive a certificate of participation stating the hours and activities of the course.
 Participants that perform exceedingly well in the course may receive a letter of recommendation from our organization upon request.

 In Sanisera Archaeology Institute we will help you choose the best field program for you.
 Fill in our advice form without any obligation.
 In less than 48 hours we will contact you